-Prepared by the editors of Harvard Health Publications in consultation with Lawrence S. Friedman, M.D., Professor of Medicine at Harvard Medical School, Chair of the Department of Medicine at Newton-Wellesley Hospital, and the Assistant Chief of Medicine at Massachusetts General Hospital.
+Prepared by the editors of Harvard Health Publishing in consultation with Lawrence S. Friedman, M.D., Professor of Medicine at Harvard Medical School, Chair of the Department of Medicine at Newton-Wellesley Hospital, and the Assistant Chief of Medicine at Massachusetts General Hospital.
 24 pages.
 (2013)

 - Take the burn out of heartburn